 JING is the blend that so many people in our community start with to build back core energy.
 But when is it time to move on to another focus?
 What do you do when you don't get the same kick out of taking the JING?

 These are really exciting considerations/questions and shows that your tonic herbal journey is unfolding.
-Tune into this video below to gain insight to this transition period, and why focusing on building your Qi (chi) may be the next step in your journey.

 Quite often when people enter into this realm of Taoist tonic herbs what they're going to gravitate towards first are the Jing herbs.